-Free Praxis II Practice Test
+Free Praxis Practice Test

 Praxis tests were created as a response to landmark federal legislation.
 In 2002, President Bush signed into law the No Child Left Behind act (NCLB), arguably one of the most important education reform laws in American history.
 NCLB was based on the premise that millions of schoolchildren in America are being shortchanged and are receiving an inferior education because of large numbers of under-qualified and poorly trained teachers in classrooms.
 NCLB states that all schoolchildren have a right to a highly qualified teacher, and mandated that higher standards for teachers be put in place by school districts across America.

 To that end, Educational Testing Service (ETS) developed the Praxis series of exams.
 Praxis Core exam is used by colleges and universities as a pre-admission test for applicants who want to major in education.
-Praxis II exams, of which there are around 200, are tests of specific subject matter and pedagogical skills in that subject.
+Praxis exams, of which there are around 200, are tests of specific subject matter and pedagogical skills in that subject.
 They are designed to measure the knowledge and abilities a person must possess in order to be an effective teacher in the subject matter.
-Praxis II tests are challenging and thousands of people fail them every year, forcing many of them to defer or abandon their dreams of teaching children.
+Praxis tests are challenging and thousands of people fail them every year, forcing many of them to defer or abandon their dreams of teaching children.
 Thorough preparation is critical, and you’ll find an abundance of free videos here at Mometrix Academy to help you prep for these important exams.

-Praxis II Study Guide
+Praxis Study Guide

 Mometrix Academy is a completely free resource provided by Mometrix Test Preparation.
-If you find benefit from our efforts here, check out our premium quality Praxis II study guide to take your studying to the next level.
-Just click the Praxis II study guide link below.
+If you find benefit from our efforts here, check out our premium Praxis study guide to take your studying to the next level.
+Just click the Praxis study guide link below.
 Your purchase also helps us make even more great, free content for test-takers.

 Test Length and Format